 The announcement follows State Farm’s decision in May to stop accepting new applications for business and personal property coverage in California.
 The company cited historic increases in construction costs, rapidly growing catastrophe exposure and a challenging reinsurance market.

 Meanwhile, coverage is also being restricted or suspended in other states, including Louisiana where 12 insurers have exited the market altogether, according to a Washington Post article.

 As severe weather events are occurring with greater frequency, experts advise homeowners to plan accordingly.
 “The simplest way for homeowners to better protect themselves if they live in an area that’s prone to flooding – or if there’s even a remote chance of flooding – is to get federal flood insurance through FEMA,” Martin said.

 Esther D’Amico is Kiplinger’s senior news editor.
-A long-time regulatory journalist, Esther has covered a range of industries including antitrust and congressional affairs, infrastructure, transportation, climate change and the industrial chemicals sector.
+A long-time antitrust and congressional affairs journalist, Esther has covered a range of beats including infrastructure, climate change and the industrial chemicals sector.
+She previously served as chief correspondent for a financial news service where she chronicled debates in and out of Congress, the Department of Justice, the Federal Trade Commission and the Commerce Department with a particular focus on large mergers and acquisitions.
 She holds a bachelor’s degree in journalism and in English.

 A soft landing starts with the Fed and is achieved if the central bank brings inflation down without pushing the economy into a recession.

 By Charles Lewis Sizemore, CFA Published

 Three Mistakes to Avoid in Retirement Tax Planning

 Having a good tax plan can help keep you on top of what you need to do to maximize your savings for your golden years.